 He told her about the books he’d collected, and about his favorite writer, an ancient poet from the north.
 He even recited one of his poems.

-She told him about the time she led an army defending the Old Capital, wearing glossy black mail and a cape of crow’s feathers, throwing lightning bolts left and right.
+She told him about the time she led an army defending the Old Capital, clad in glossy black armor and a billowing cape of crow’s feathers, throwing lightning bolts left and right.

-He told her about his friends the monks and the merchants, and the dinner he tried to organize, inviting all of them.
+He told her about his friends the monks and the merchants, and the dinner he organized for all of them together.
 It was a disaster.

 She told him about her time in the court of the Old King, where art and music flourished.
 She told him about meeting the poet from the north in person.
 “He was entirely full of himself,” she said, cackling.